nLab tangle

 Idea

-An ordinary tangle is a 1-manifold with boundary that is embedded in the 2-cube (or 3-cube), such that the tangle’s boundary is embedded in two chosen opposing sides of the cube.
-Thus, one may think of a tangle as a knot that was cut at several points and the resulting strands were pulled apart at their endpoints to opposite sides of the cube.
+Thus, one may think of a tangle as (a knot if it is connected or generally as) a link that was cut at several points and the resulting strands pulled apart at their endpoints to opposite sides of the cube.
+Conversely, a link (knot) is equivalently a (connected) tangle with empty boundary.

-Definition of ordinary tangles
+Category of tangles

-Tangles form a category.
-Its objects are finite subsets of R 2\mathbf{R}^2.
+The objects are finite subsets of R 2\mathbf{R}^2.
 Morphisms ABA\to B are embeddings of unions of finitely many closed intervals and circles into [0,1]×R 2[0,1]\times\mathbf{R}^2 such that the restriction of the embedding to the endpoints yields a bijection to ABA\sqcup B. Morphisms are composed by gluing two copies of [0,1][0,1] together and rescaling.

 As usual, this suffers from being associative only up to an ambient isotopy.
 Thus, one can either take ambient isotopy classes of such embeddings, obtaining a 1-category of tangles, or instead turn tangles into an (∞,1)-category, in which case morphisms ABA\to B will encode the whole homotopy type of the space of embeddings described above.